 Sir John’s Lasting Legacy

-When Sir John passed away in 2008 at age 95, he was honored around the world with tributes that acknowledged the extraordinary breadth of his career and his vision.
+When Sir John passed away in 2008 at age 95, he was honored around the world with tributes that extolled his vision and the extraordinary breadth of his career.
 Today, his charitable contributions continue to engender dialogue between science and spirituality.

 Selected Published Works by Sir John Templeton: